Blood talks campaign goals with potential voters at Gering campaign stop

 Blood told the audience her solution would be to use strategic planning, traveling across the state to see what issues impact different areas the most.

-“We’re going to say.
-‘OK, what are your priorities in this part of the state?’” she explained to the Star-Herald.
+“We’re going to say, ‘OK, what are your priorities in this part of the state?’” she told the Gering Courier.

 People are also reading…